Avantol13/EWBVTT/README.md

 ## Milestone 2: Map Mode

-* Can easily draw shapes/import maps to a background layer
+- [x] Mode selection option (Play or Edit)

+* Edit mode makes map layer more transparent and darkens the grid
+* Play mode returns map layer to opaque and lightens the grid

+- [] Import image to map layer

+> NOTE: Must be an image URL right now.
+Also not working for all sources b/c CORS.
+In future will need to be able to configure a bucket to upload to and configure it so this will work.

-* Allow using an image as an entity
+- [] Import image as an entity
-* Images (maps/entities) should be an image url for now
+- [] Images (maps/entities) should be an image url for now
-    * TODO: future plans could include a bucket to upload images to
-* Fog of war?
+- [] Fog of war?

 ## Milestone 3: Entity Rehaul